2021 United States Electoral College vote count: Joint session of Congress

 The Senate then voted to reject the objection by 6–93 at 10:10 p.m., and was followed by the House rejection by 121–303 at 11:08 p.m.
-The joint session resumed again shortly afterwards where Pence requested the Secretary of the Senate and the Clerk of the House to report the actions of both, with the written objection being formally rejected, allowing the session to resume for the rest of the states.
-Objections to the electoral votes of Georgia, Michigan and Nevada were raised by Republican members of the House, but were not sustained because no senator joined the objection.
+The joint session resumed again shortly afterwards where Pence requested the secretary of the Senate and the clerk of the House to report the actions of both, with the written objection being formally rejected, allowing the session to resume for the rest of the states.
+Objections to the electoral votes of Georgia, Michigan, and Nevada were raised by Republican members of the House, but were not sustained because no senator joined the objection.
 In the case of Georgia, Senator Kelly Loeffler (R–GA) had withdrawn her objection after the unrest.
-After the failed objection to Michigan's electoral votes, the outstanding planned objections for Nevada, Pennsylvania and Wisconsin totaling 36 votes were not sufficient to deny the Biden/Harris ticket the 270 votes needed to win.
+After the failed objection to Michigan's electoral votes, the outstanding planned objections for Nevada, Pennsylvania, and Wisconsin totaling 36 votes were not sufficient to deny the Biden/Harris ticket the 270 votes needed to win.
 Representative Jake LaTurner was notified of his positive diagnosis with COVID after the vote on Arizona and went into isolation, missing the Pennsylvania vote.

 The next state objected to was Pennsylvania where Scott Perry (PA-10) and Josh Hawley (MO) objected to the results, and the joint session adjourned at 12:15 a.m.
 The Senate held no further debate and within minutes the Senate rejected the objection by a 7–92 vote.
 The House held a debate where there was a single instance of disruption during a speech by Conor Lamb (PA-17).
 An objection by Morgan Griffith (VA-9) to Lamb's words was denied over timeliness, during which Andy Harris (MD-1) and Colin Allred (TX-32) argued with each other, causing a disruption.
 Their confrontation was broken up, after which Lamb resumed his speech.
 After further debate, the House voted to reject the objection at 3:08 a.m. by a 138–282 vote.

 Across the objections for Arizona and Pennsylvania, a total of 147 Republicans in Congress—eight senators and 139 representatives—voted to sustain one or both objections.

-The joint session resumed once again at 3:25 a.m., with the Secretary and the Clerk reporting the results of the vote, formally rejecting the second written objection.
+The joint session resumed once again at 3:25 a.m., with the secretary and the clerk reporting the results of the vote, formally rejecting the second written objection.
 The session resumed the tallying of the results.
 At 3:33 a.m., the electoral votes of Vermont were counted, putting the Biden/Harris ticket over the 270 electoral votes needed to secure the presidency and vice presidency.
 The final objection was to Wisconsin, but it failed because no senator joined the objection.
 The joint session was dissolved by Pence at 3:44 a.m.

-Republican Congressman Peter Meijer said that several of his Republican colleagues in the House would have voted to certify the votes, but did not out of fear for the safety of their families, and that at least one specifically voted to overturn Biden's victory against their conscience because they were shaken by the mob attack that day.
+Republican representative Peter Meijer said that several of his Republican colleagues in the House would have voted to certify the votes, but did not out of fear for the safety of their families, and that at least one specifically voted to overturn Biden's victory against their conscience because they were shaken by the mob attack that day.